sarchlab/mgpusim/doc/l1v_cache/l1v_cache.md

 put the new request in the buffer.
 In the case that the request is the last request from a wave instruction, the Coalesce Stage immediately performs coalescing.

+The "Directory Stage" considers 6 cases:

+1. Read MSHR hit:

+    In this case, the read transaction is attached to the MSHR entry.
+Nothing else should happen.

+1. Read hit:

+1. Read miss:

+1. Write MSHR hit:

+1. Write hit:

+1. Write miss: